fabiofdsantos/2d-cutting-stock-problem/README.md

 ---

 ## License
-Copyright (c) 2015 [Fábio Santos](http://www.fabiosantos.me) and [André Tiago](https://pt.linkedin.com/pub/andr%C3%A9-tiago/71/539/a44/en).
 See the LICENSE file for license rights and limitations (MIT).